FREE SHIPPING on orders of $85 or more

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

-Where did the English Wilkerson family come from?
-When did the Wilkerson family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Wilkerson family history?The ancestors of the Wilkerson family first reached the shores of England in the wave of migration after the Norman Conquest of 1066.
+The ancestors of the Wilkerson family first reached the shores of England in the wave of migration after the Norman Conquest of 1066.
 Their name is derived from the Norman personal name Wilkins, which in turn is derived from the name William.
 William, which is derived from the words will, meaning resolution and helm, meaning armed.

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Wilkinson, Wilkisson, Wilkiesson and others.

 This web page shows only a small excerpt of our Wilkerson research.
 Another 215 words (15 lines of text) covering the years 1250, 1610, 1675, 1616 and 1690 are included under the topic Early Wilkerson History in all our PDF Extended History products and printed products wherever possible.

-Another 71 words (5 lines of text) are included under the topic Early Wilkerson Notables in all our PDF Extended History products and printed products wherever possible.
+Another 43 words (3 lines of text) are included under the topic Early Wilkerson Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Wilkerson family moved to Ireland, but this topic is not covered in this excerpt.
 Another 105 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlanti c.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Wilkerson or a variant listed above:

-This page was last modified on 16 December 2013 at 22:32.
+This page was last modified on 3 December 2015 at 09:32.